eugene-babichenko/data-pile/README.md

 ## Design goals

-* Efficient adding of bug chunks of data.
+* Efficient adding of big chunks of data.
 * A user should be able to copy the storage data (for example, over the network) while still being able to use the database for both reads and writes.
 * The storage should have a minimal dependency footprint.